Benjamin-Poignard/sparse-factor-models/README.md

 # Data availability

 The MSCI and S&P 100 data used to support the findings of this study are publicly available.
 The MSCI data were collected from the link: https://www.msci.com.
 The S&P 100 data were collected from the link https://finance.yahoo.com.
-The S&P 500 data were downloaded (with license) from the link: https://macrobond.com.
+The S&P 500 data were downloaded (license required) from the link: https://macrobond.com.

 The raw data file for the MSCI indices is MSCI.xls.
 The raw data file for the S&P 100 indices is SP100.xls and can found under the .
 Both are provided in the replication package.